On phase change and latent heat models in metal additive manufacturing process simulation: General thermal model

-The source term $\hat{r}$ is used to model the deposited energy, here achieved by a laser beam, as a volumetric heat source based on Gusarov et al.~\cite{Gusarov2009}.
-This model for the laser source term is derived by considering radiative and conductive properties of the powder material.
-A summary of the resulting model is given here without stepping through the rather involved derivations.
-Let a powder layer be distributed in the $xy$-plane, where the powder material extends in positive z-direction from the powder layer surface at $z=0$ up to the layer thickness $L$ at $z=L$ (see also Fig.~\ref{fig:single_track_scan_setup}) .
+The source term $\hat{r}$ represents the energy deposited by the laser beam as a volumetric heat source based on the model for radiative and conductive heat transfer in powder beds by Gusarov et al.~\cite{Gusarov2009}.
+In the following, a summary of the main model constituents is given.
+Let a powder layer be distributed in the $xy$-plane, where the powder material extends in positive z-direction from the powder layer surface at $z=0$ up to the layer thickness $L$ at $z=L$.
 A laser beam of nominal power $W$ and size $R$ is applied normal to this plane.
-The source term is then given in a local coordinate system relative to the laser beam center by
+The laser beam as well as the local coordinate system move in $x$-direction with a velocity $v$.
+The source term is then given in this local coordinate system relative to the laser beam center by

 where $r_h$ is the distance in the $xy$-plane from the laser beam center and $\beta_h$ is the extinction coefficient.
 The nominal power density $Q_0$ is radially distributed around the laser beam center as